DO-2K24-27/CalenDO/README.md

 docker-compose up -d database
 ```

-The API will be available at `http://localhost:8080`.
+- The API will be available at `http://localhost:8080`
+- The frontend will be available at `http://localhost:3000`

 ### Accessing the API